haiiro-shimeji/gmap/README.txt

    this will be on a 'html filtered' format, ensure that the weighting is such that the HTML filter comes before the gmap filter.

+7) (optional) If the user functionality will be used, a table must be added to the database (as defined in gmap_user.mysql) and it must be turned on in the gmap settings page.

 Instructions
 ------------